 Candidates must demonstrate outstanding accomplishment in the area of instrumental/vocal performance or composition as well as significant academic achievement.
 Holy Cross offers a rich and varied music curriculum, distinguished faculty members with international reputations, and opportunities for private study and participation in large and small music ensembles.

 In addition to the regular Application for Admission to the College, students applying for the Brooks Music Scholarship must also provide the following materials to the Department of Music:

-- An essay (approximately one page) describing the student’s goals and reasons for wanting to major in music at the College of the Holy Cross.
+2. An essay (approximately one page) describing the student’s goals and reasons for wanting to major in music at the College of the Holy Cross.

 P.O.
 Box 151A